extradosages/RestInterfaces.jl/README.md

-# Rest.jl
+# RestApis.jl

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 ## Overview
 This is a lightweight Julia library for implementing basic REST APIs.
 It was created to provide a means of programming these APIs that felt Julia-idiomatic.
 It sits on-top of the venerable [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

-Rest.jl offers a collection of facilities for designing REST-oriented HTTP.jl server middleware.
+RestApis.jl offers a collection of facilities for designing REST-oriented HTTP.jl server middleware.
 These include:
 - A server resource interface with isolates deserialization, processing, and re-serialization of requests into responses
 - Pattern-matching routers which handle 405s
 - Application-layer Http errors and middleware to transform them into responses with the appropriate statuses